 So when I made the 3-Day London Itinerary, I kept this in mind so that people with varying tastes, wallet sizes, and travel styles could still use it.
 The suggestions in the itinerary have something for just about everyone, no matter what kind of traveler you are.

 The only caveat is if you have VERY specific tastes or ideas for what you want to do, for example, if you want to see multiple Harry Potter attractions.
-Then you’ll need me to build you a custom itinerary.

 You still have to figure out transportation throughout the day

 Sometimes, itineraries you find online don’t take into account travel time between each sight or food spot.
 This means that getting everything on the itinerary done in one day is either unrealistic, or it just involves a lot of time on public transportation… something that I personally hate doing as a Londoner, and if you’re on vacation here, you probably don’t want to be doing that either!

 The best way to experience London each day is to explore a condensed area, so that you can walk to just about everything if you want, or can hop on a bus for a minimal amount of time when needed.

 This is a super valid concern because most stuff you find online doesn’t help you experience London like a local.
 If that’s the kind of trip you’re after, you’ll want to find an itinerary to follow that is written by someone who knows London really well and has purposefully created the plan to include those “hidden gems”, or if you’re making your own itinerary, you want to find recommendations that come from locals.

 For example, here are some hidden gems that I think you should definitely hit up when you have at least three days in London…

 The 3-Day Itinerary is a mix of both the most popular attractions and local things to do, see and eat.
 If you want to stay away from ALL of the city’s most famous attractions, then this isn’t for you, but if you want a really good mix of them with “off the beaten path” spots, it will work.